ThatCrazyDcGuy/AE-5900_Remote_v1/README.md

 But Why:

 It is the hobby you will not have enough time for.
-Especially if you are a old guy with kids and all that surprises life will have for you.
+Especially if you are a old guy with kids, one or more jobs and all that surprises life will have for you.
 So now it is possible to use your home station, with your perfect antenna from your workingpaces toilet or whatever.

 Thats just why.